Piriyadha Varam Vendum

 Piriyadha Varam Vendum is a 2001 Indian Tamil-language romantic comedy film written and directed by Kamal.
 A remake of his own Malayalam film Niram (1999), the film stars Prashanth, Shalini, Jomol, and Krishna with an ensemble cast including Manivannan, Janagaraj, Ambika, Manorama, and Kovai Sarala.
 Shalini, Jomol, and Sarala reprise their roles from the original film.
 The music was composed by S. A. Rajkumar with cinematography by P. Sukumar and editing by K. Rajagopal.
-The film released on 16 February 2001 and had a successful box office run and was a box office success.
+The film released on 16 February 2001 and became a commercial success.
 This was Shalini's final film role before her retirement from the film industry.

 Plot

 Sanjay and Nithi have been best friends right from their childhood days.
 They have grown up together, attend the same college, and spend every minute of their waking hours together.
 Both have admirers in college with Sneha wooing Sanjay and Praveen Raj revealing his love for Nithi.
 Nithi's week-long trip to Bangalore, along with some prodding by his housemaid, makes Sanjay realize how much he misses Nithi and that he is in love with her.
 But respect for their friendship and her makes him hide his feelings.
 Meanwhile, Nithi accepts Praveen's proposal, and things quickly move towards their marriage.
 But when things come together, Nithi realizes that she cannot stay without Sanjay, and at that time he reveals that he too loves her.